 It is unlikely that a betta fish will live longer than 1-2 years in a 1 gallon tank.
 Many people wrongly believe that bettas do not need much space and live happily in a tiny fish bowl their whole life, but this is not the case.

 Betta fish can be pretty active and need space to swim around and explore.
-A 1 gallon tank is too small for a betta fish, and it will cause them great stress, which can lead to a shortened lifespan.
-A tank this small can also stunt growth, stopping your betta reaching it’s full size.
+A 1 gallon tank is too small for a betta fish to get enough exercise, causing them stress, which can lead to a shortened lifespan.
+Betta fish grow mostly in their first year, and a tank this small can stunt their growth.

-Fitting a heater or filter to a 1 gallon fish tank is not usually possible, although some do come with them built into the housing.
+Fitting a heater or filter to a 1 gallon betta fish tank is not usually possible, although some aquariums have them built into the housing.

 If you want to help your betta fish live longer, I would recommend a tank of between 5 and 10 gallons which will solve all of the issues above and provide enough space to add some plants and ornaments.
 Betta’s love to hide away when stressed or sleeping, so they will appreciate these additions.